AdrienWehrle/earthspy/README.md

 # Operational Near Real-Time (NRT) deployment

-=earthspy= can be easily deployed for NRT monitoring.
-The setup is as simple as wrapping the query parameters in a short python script such as [[https://github.com/AdrienWehrle/earthspy/blob/main/earthspy/operational/earthspy_NRT.py][earthspy_NRT.py]] and including it in a cron job.
+`earthspy` can be easily deployed for NRT monitoring.
+The setup is as simple as wrapping the query parameters in a short python script such as [earthspy_NRT.py](https://github.com/AdrienWehrle/earthspy/blob/main/earthspy/operational/earthspy_NRT.py) and including it in a cron job.
 See an example below where Sentinel-2 images of Ilulissat, Greenland acquired over the past three days are downloaded everyday at noon.
 ```bash
     # m h  dom mon dow   command
     00 12 * * * /bin/bash -c "/path/to/earthspy_NRT.py" > /path/to/log/log_earthspy_NRT.txt